Wiredframe/Duplicate-Component/README.md

 # Figma Duplicate Main Component Plugin

 This is a Figma plugin that duplicates the selected main component and adds a "copy" suffix to the name of the new component.
-It also positions the new component 50px to the right of the original component and focuses the view on the new component without zooming.
+It also positions the new component 50px to the right of the original component and focuses the view on the new component.

 ## Usage

 1. Select a main component on the page.
 2. Run the plugin from the Plugins menu or using the keyboard shortcut.
 3. The plugin will duplicate the selected component, add a "copy" suffix to its name, and position it 50px to the right of the original component.
-4. The plugin will also select the new component and focus the view on it without zooming.
+4. The plugin will also select the new component and focus the view on.

 ## Installation